-The examples we’ve provided are intended to get you on the right track towards providing effective feedback to fellow team members.
+The examples above are intended to help you give effective feedback to fellow team members or direct reports.
 It’s important to note that there are many factors that go into giving someone feedback besides the language you use to start the conversation.

 1. Be conscious of timing

 Put yourself in the shoes of the person about to be given feedback.
 Consider whether they are in the best mindset to receive your feedback and if you have the right mindset to give it.
 Strong emotions can cloud a person’s ability to accept feedback, whether it's positive or negative, reinforcing or redirecting.
 Wait for a more neutral time to provide feedback.

 2. Be prepared

 Think about the person you're about to speak with before giving feedback.
 Consider the following: